Sharp's axe too blunt; lenders to push for deeper restructuring

 In addition to the redemption of 200 billion yen ($2.6 billion) in convertible bonds due in September next year, Sharp has 360 billion yen ($4.59 billion) in short-term commercial paper.
 The cost of protecting Sharp's debt from default for five years has soared in the past month.
 Also, Markit data shows that 80.5 percent of Sharp shares available to be borrowed by short sellers betting on price falls were out on loan as of Tuesday, up from 75.6 percent the day before.

-Mizuho Corp, part of Mizuho Financial Group, and BTMU, the core unit of Mitsubishi UFJ Financial Group, each have outstanding loans to Sharp of around 120 billion yen as of end-March, according to a creditor's memo seen by Reuters.
-Major life insurers also have extended loans to Sharp, including Nippon Life's 21.5 billion yen and Dai-ichi Life's 8.5 billion yen, according to the memo.
+Mizuho Corp, part of Mizuho Financial Group (8411.T), and BTMU, the core unit of Mitsubishi UFJ Financial Group (8306.T), each have outstanding loans to Sharp of around 120 billion yen as of end-March, according to a creditor's memo seen by Reuters.
+Major life insurers also have extended loans to Sharp, including Nippon Life's 21.5 billion yen and Dai-ichi Life's (8750.T) 8.5 billion yen, according to the memo.

 Officials at Sharp have contacted some life insurers recently, seeking meetings for a business review, said one person with knowledge of those talks.